wix-incubator/wix-developers-example-apps/oauth-boilerplate/README4USABILITYTESTING.md

   It should look like this:

      ![wix development site](images/dashboard_page.png?raw=true)
-5. Please fill in the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSc2ep6mxEMAdoTGmXxmN1I8ENGVbXlHVSMJFwXqe1JkJSHK_g/viewform?usp=sf_link) before moving on to the next step.

 ### Step 5 - Configure your app to fulfill your use case
 If you haven't already, review the expected [user flow](./USERFLOW4TESTING.md).

-Please fill in the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSc2ep6mxEMAdoTGmXxmN1I8ENGVbXlHVSMJFwXqe1JkJSHK_g/viewform?usp=sf_link) before moving on to the next step.
+Please fill in the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSc2ep6mxEMAdoTGmXxmN1I8ENGVbXlHVSMJFwXqe1JkJSHK_g/viewform?usp=sf_link) as you complete this step.

 ### Step 6 - Install the app and test it on the test site